josnw/x2mt940/README.md

 # eb2mt940
-convert EB avis to MT940 format
+Modul to convert EB avis to MT940 format